Kano: Leader of Kwankwasiyya Movement Dumps NNPP, Announces Next Move

 The defection of the former Kwankwasiyya leader was held at the headquarters of the APC on Hotoro-Maiduguri Road, in Kano, on Tuesday, September 30.

 Speaking at the event, Abdullahi Abbas, the APC chairman, was represented by Alhaji Shehu Aliyu Ungoggo, the party’s Zonal Chairman for Kano Central, and Rabiu Suleiman Bichi, the Managing Director of Hadejia Jama’are River Basin Development Authority (HJRBDA).
-They welcomed Danfulani and other defectors to the APC.

-APC chairman reacts to defection of NNPP chieftain
+APC chairman reacts to NNPP chieftain's defection

-Abbas maintained that the party's doors were open and new members are welcome from all opposition parties in the country, as long as they follow the procedure of the party, its rules and regulations.
+Abbas maintained that the party's doors were open and new members were welcome from all opposition parties in the country, as long as they follow the procedure of the party, its rules and regulations.

 Read also